STUDENT FORUM PROPOSAL GUIDELINES

 The proposal will receive final review by Academic Affairs within two weeks of the submission.
 The review will include attention to the student leader's academic record and specific experience that would qualify him/her to lead the proposed forum.

 If a student forum proposal fails to receive approval, the student leader may address the deficiencies noted by Academic Affairs and submit a revised proposal.
-By Friday, May 31, the student leader should communicate in writing to the Office of Academic Affairs his or her intention to do so and the revised proposal should be received no later than Friday, June 14.
+By Friday, January 3, the student leader should communicate in writing to the Registrar's office his or her intention to do so and the revised proposal should be received no later than Friday, January 10, 2014.

 A list of approved Student Forums will be maintained in the Registrar's Office.
 Student leaders will pick up Student Forum Registration forms from the Registrar's Office and distribute them to interested students who must return the forms with the advisor's signature to the Registrar's Office by the last day of the Drop/Add Period.